FRNBDN/challengeshare-frontend/README.md

 <img src='src/assets/bookmarkfilter.png'>

+### Final words on testing

+I testest the webpage on mutliple devices and browsers. and by doing these crud tests and the matrix testing the thigns I did not get to in my testing are atleast servicable.

 ## Automated testing

-I did not manage to get automated testing to work, I kept running in to erros that the tutors wouldnt be able to solve either.
+I did not manage to get automated testing to work, I kept running in to erros that the tutors wasn't able to solve either.

 ## Bugs found and solved